acfatah/ubuntu-bun-server-setup/README.md

   sudo find /var/www/app/dist -type f -exec chmod 644 {} +
   ```

+- Static files are served at `/` and API is proxied to Bun at `/api`.
-- Adjust to your app by replacing `/root/app` contents and updating the service ExecStart if needed.
+- To use your own Bun app, replace `/root/app` contents and update the systemd service
+  ExecStart as needed.
-- If you skip the default app, you have to set up your own Bun application and service (unit file).
+- If you skip the default app, set up your own Bun application and systemd unit file.

-  You may use the following example:
+  Example:

   ```ini
   [Unit]